magepages/mpdocs/docs/reward-points-ultimate/index.md

 Rule Information shows the basic information of the rule.
 These information will be displayed outside the grid.
 - `Rule Name`:
   - This is the name of the rule.
-This name will only show in the backend, it is used to distinguish with other Behavior Rules
+This name will only show in the backend, it is used to distinguish with other Refer Rules
   - This is a required field.
 It will notify the error if you leave it blank

 - `Description`: